bokumentation/ESP32-Arduino-as-Components-Starter/README.md

 # Simple Setup for Arduino-esp32 as ESP-IDF Components

 This is a straighforward setup for integrating **Arduino-esp32** as an ESP-IDF components.
-An **internet connection** is required for automatic download of managed components.
 For other ESP32 chip types, refer to the **"Setting Up for Different ESP32 Chips"** section below.

 **Features:**
 - Straightforward setup for ESP32 (just clone then build and flash)